lake-wg/authz/draft-ietf-lake-authz.md

 * info_label = 0
 * context  = h'' (the empty CBOR string)
-* length is length of key of the EDHOC AEAD algorithm in bytes (which is the length of K_1)
+* length is length of the key of the EDHOC AEAD algorithm in bytes (which is the length of K_1)

 The derivation of IV_1 = EDHOC_Expand(PRK, info, length) uses the following input to the info struct (see OKM in {{reuse}}):

 * info_label = 1
 * context = h''  (the empty CBOR string)
-* length is length of nonce of the EDHOC AEAD algorithm in bytes (which is the length of IV_1)
+* length is length of the nonce of the EDHOC AEAD algorithm in bytes (which is the length of IV_1)

 ### Voucher {#voucher}

 The voucher is an assertion to U that W has authorized V.
+It is encrypted using the EDHOC AEAD algorithm of the selected cipher suite specified in SUITE_I of EDHOC message_1.
-The voucher consists of the 'ciphertext' field of a COSE_Encrypt0 object:
+It consists of the 'ciphertext' field of a COSE_Encrypt0 object:

 ~~~~~~~~~~~
 Voucher = COSE_Encrypt0.ciphertext